bigkahuna443/SkinModHelper/docs/guide/README.md

 ConfigInfo - hashSeed
 -----------------------------------
-We should have mentioned that the Skin Mod Helper will make your skin compatible with CelesteNet Skin Mod Helper use a hashSeed to do it, that "hashSeed" defaults is "[Options]"
+We should have mentioned that the Skin Mod Helper will make your skin compatible with CelesteNet.
+SkinModHelper use a "hashSeed" to do it, that "hashSeed" defaults is "[Options]"

 If your skin unfortunately conflicts with other skins when compatible with CelesteNet, Then you can use this to change and fix it.